 Petroleum activities have contributed significantly to economic growth in Norway, and to the financing of the Norwegian welfare state.
-Through over 40 years of operations, the industry has created values in excess of NOK 8000 billion in current terms.
-In 2009, the petroleum sector accounted for 21 percent of value creation in the country.
-This is three times the value creation of the manufacturing industry and around 22 times the total value creation of the primary industries.
+Through over 40 years of operations, the industry has created values in excess of NOK 12 000 billion in current terms.
+In 2012, the petroleum sector accounted for 23 percent of value creation in the country.
+This is more than twice the value creation of the manufacturing industry and around 15 times the total value creation of the primary industries.

 The Kristin Oil Platform, photo: Statoil

-In spite of more than 40 years of production, only around 40 percent of the total expected resources on the NCS have been produced.
-Norwegian oil production has remained at plateau level of about 3 million barrels per day since 1995.
+In spite of more than 40 years of production, only around 42 percent of the total expected resources on the NCS have been produced.
 Production (including NGL) reached a peak in 2001 of 3.4 million barrels per day.
-In 2011, the liquids production was 1,9 million barrels per day.
-Gas sales the same year was 112,7 billion cubic metres.
+In 2012, the liquids production was 1,8 million barrels per day.
+Gas sales the same year was 114,8 billion cubic metres.
 There are 8000 km of offshore gas pipelines with landing points in four countries in Europe.
-54 companies are currently licensees on the Norwegian Continental Shelf.
-42 exploration wells were drilled in 2012, and the investement level was 30 billion US dollars.
+53 companies are currently licensees on the Norwegian continental shelf and 42 exploration wells were drilled in 2012.